lseror/outscale-image-factory/docs/buildbot.md

     aws_secret_access_key = <secret>
     ```

     `<name>` and `<secret>` come from the Outscale account profile.
 They are listed as "Access Keys" in the "Security" section.

+4. The Buildbot configuration requires an authenticated user to trigger builds.
+Add a user with:

+    ```
+    htpasswd -d /etc/outscale-factory-master/htpasswd <username>
+    ```

+    (The `-d` switch tells `htpasswd` to use CRYPT encryption, the only supported encryption in Buildbot 0.8.6p1)

-4. The web interface should be available on port 8010.
+The web interface should be available on port 8010.

 ### Instantiating a Slave